 After the huge windfall from their report on Tyrant politics, Nikolai checks into a fancy resort and goes on an ill-fated bender, revealing what they really shouldn’t.
 Before long, they’re chained up in a supply closet.
 A Cartel goon gives them a new punishment/assignment: personally spy on the brewing Tyrant war.
 As Nikolai leaves, the Cartel goon embezzles their vacation money.
 Nikolai’s liaison in the war zone is none other than Elias and V, from back in Part 3, and they hit it off nicely.

-The Boys have been arrested by New Sequa, the successor to the doomed Collective.
+For their trespassing, The Boys have been arrested by New Sequa, the successor to the doomed Collective.
 Anisa Gwako, a stressed-out prosecutor, isn’t thrilled about this.
 The Boys unwind in their dorm/cell, preparing for the deposition and trial.

 The next morning, they meet their lawyer, the Boltzmann celebrity Obshchak Delirium.
 It goes alright.
 The Boys are hesitant to give any details on their case, and Anisa fears the worst.
 The Boys realize they’re in over their heads, and take their chances on going public and leaning on Obshchak’s charisma.